-Commercial vegetable seed production in the United States occurs mainly on the west coast in

-Oregon, Washington, Idaho, and California.
-The weather conditions in these areas have low humidity, excellent soils, and a warm, sunny, dry climate during summer which is favorable for organic seed production.
-These environmental conditions allow for a lower incidence of disease pest problems and a longer growing season, which are necessary for high quality seed production.
+Commercial vegetable seed production in the United States occurs mainly in Idaho and on the West Coast, in Oregon, Washington, and California.
+The weather conditions in these areas have low humidity, excellent soils, and a warm, sunny, dry climate during summer, which is favorable for organic seed production.
+These environmental conditions allow for a lower incidence of disease pest problems and a longer growing season, which are necessary for high-quality seed production.